24/7 on-demand availability / safer life at home

 Capability: Familiar Words and Images

-LEA uses known terms, personal images and calm check-ins so support still feels familiar.
+Known terms, personal images and calm check-ins keep support familiar.

 Problem